Pubudu Dassanayake: Canada

 In August 2007 he was named as permanent coach of Canada, having been in temporary charge since June, replacing Andy Pick.
-Dassanayake coached Canada for almost 4 years leading them to the 2011 Cricket World Cup where the country won only its second ever World Cup Match.
-Following the world cup, Dassanayake elected not to renew his contract with Cricket Canada.
+Dassanayake coached Canada for almost 4 years leading them to the 2011 Cricket World Cup where the country won only its second ever World Cup match.
+Following the World Cup, Dassanayake elected not to renew his contract with Cricket Canada.

 Nepal

 Cricket Association of Nepal (CAN) appointed him as the coach of Nepal national cricket team on August 23, 2011, for six months.
-Fellow Sri Lankan Roy Dias coached Nepal cricket team for 9 years before leaving in 2011.
+Fellow Sri Lankan Roy Dias had coached Nepal cricket team for 9 years before leaving in 2011.

 Dassanayake has been a prolific sculptor in shaping Nepalese cricket.
 On his coaching Nepal has clinched 2013 ICC World Cricket League Division Three.
 So far Dassannayake has been true to his words about Nepalese cricket.
 Three years back he had mentioned in a press conference at the Tribhuvan International Airport that he would make Nepal cricket team play ICC Cricket World Cup so far on his coaching, Nepal cricket team has made a place in the 2014 ICC World Twenty20 held at Bangladesh.